DAY 1 – Arrive Perth (D)

 DAY 9 – Albany touring (B,L,D)

 Our Albany touring starts with a visit to The Gap and Natural Bridge.
-We visit the Desert Mounted Corps Memorial at Mt Clarence, a tribute to the ANZACS, then the National Anzac Centre.
+We visit the Desert Mounted Corps Memorial at Mount Clarence, a tribute to the Anzacs, then the National Anzac Centre.
 Learn stories of those who served our country, many departing from the Port of Albany to conflict in Gallopili, the Middle East and the Western Front.
-After lunch at Mount Romance Sandalwood factory we move on to the heritage-listed Discovery Bay and explore the Australian Wildlife and Botanic Gardens, then free time in town before returning to our hotel.
+After lunch at Mount Romance Sandalwood factory we moveon to the heritage-listed Discovery Bay and explore the Australian Wildlife and Botanic Gardens, then free time in town before returning to our hotel.
+This evening we witness Bruce Munro’s immersive art installation, Avenue of Honour which pays homage to the Anzacs.

-Today we experience the wonderful tree top walk suspended 50 metres above the ground in the Valley of the Giants.
-We then travel on to Pemberton for lunch, before boarding the Pemberton Tram.
-We meander through towering Karri and Marri forests and traverse over rivers and streams along one of the most majestic rail lines in Australia, making stops at the Cascades and Warren River.
-2 Night Stay: Best Western Pemberton, Pemberton
+Today experience the wonderful tree top walk suspended 50 metres above the ground in the Valley of the Giants.
+We then travel to Pemberton for lunch before boarding the Pemberton Tram to meander through towering Karri and Marri forests.
+We traverse over rivers and streams along one of the most majestic rail lines in Australia, making stops at the Cascades and Warren River.
+2 Night Stay: Karri Valley Resort, Beedelup

 DAY 12 – Cape Leeuwin, Margaret River (B,L,D)

-We take a drive this morning to Cape Leeuwin where the Southern and Indian Oceans then pass through the majestic Boranup Karri Forest, where tall palebarked karri trees, reaching heights of 50m or more, dominate the hilly slopes and lush valleys.
+We take a drive this morning to Cape Leeuwin where the Southern and Indian Oceans meet, stopping for a cuppa at Boranup Karri Forest.
+In the blue wren bush setting, visit the gallery showcasing a wonderful collection of paintings, furniture and blown glass that captivates the imagination.
 Heading north we continue on into the heart of Western Australia’s wine growing area with a stop for lunch and a wine tasting at one of Margaret River’s famous wineries.
-1 Night Stay: The Grange on Farrelly, Margaret River
+1 Night Stay: Stay Margaret River, Margaret River

 DAY 13 – Cape Naturalist & Canal Rocks, Busselton, Perth (B,L,D)

-Leaving Margaret River we drive out to the Cape Naturalist area via the stunning Canal Rocks.
-We then take in a Koomal Dreaming cultural experience where we enjoy a short guided bushwalk identifying traditional medicinal plants and learning about the region.
-Then venture into Ngilgi Cave to hear dreamtime legends and a mesmerizing didgeridoo performance.
-After a BBQ lunch we continue on to the coastal town of Busselton to take the train from the shore along the Busselton Jetty (built in 1865) to the underwater observatory.
-Heading north to the Forest of Tuart, a tree unique to this area, we pass through Mandurah to return to Perth for our final night together enjoying fine food and entertainment at Miss Maud’s Swedish Restaurant.
-1 Night Stay: Pan Pacific in Deluxe Rooms, Perth
+We leave Margaret River and drive out to the Cape Naturalist area via the stunning Canal Rocks.
+We then take in a Koomal Dreaming cultural experience where we enjoy a short guided bushwalk identifying traditional medicine plants and sharing knowledge about the region.
+Then venture into Ngilgi Cave to hear Dreamtime legends and a mesmerising didgeridoo performance.
+After a BBQ lunch we continue on to the coastal town of Busselton then head north to the Forest of Tuart to discover a tree unique to this area.
+We pass through Mandurah and return to Perth to celebrate our final night together.
+1 Night Stay: Crowne Metropol, Perth

 DAY 14 – Flights home (B)